alexandrebuffet/embed-block-for-matterport/readme.txt

 == Changelog ==

 = 0.1.0 =
-* Initial release: Adds oEmbed provider for Matterport and a custom embed block variation.
+-   Initial release: Adds Matterport as oEmbed provider and a custom Matterport variation of the Embed block.